 While attending college in Coleraine I started purchasing every astronomy magazine I could get my hands on to further my quest.
 I felt ready for a new telescope and I immediately started saving every penny I had.
 I stumbled across a small telescope shop in Coleraine and found a nice reflector.
 It was bought, however I was not to see starlight through it until Christmas morning again.
 My new telescope was a black Tasco 4.5" short tube reflector (FL=500mm) with wooden tripod, two poor quality eyepieces, and motorized focuser all on an equatorial mount with slow motion manual controls.

-Unlike a standing desk or an office chair which can be easy to assemble, It took me hours to figure out how to set up the mount but I soon mastered it.
+It took me hours to figure out how to set up the mount but I soon mastered it.
 With this scope I began a 'serious' Jupiter moon observation programme were I would stay up the entire night until pre dawn waiting for Jupiter to rise in the eastern sky when I then sketched the positions of the Jovian satellites.
 I done this every single night without fail with the aim of working out the Moon's orbital period.
 I found this to be a real fun project and the process got me used to late nights and that special time before dawn that would later be so important for comet hunting.
 I just kept adding more and more sketches to my collection until they literally were covering my desk and eventually my room.

 The Tasco was the first instrument I used to observe deep sky objects.
 M13 and M31 made an ever lasting impression on me while the galaxy pair M81 and M82 astounded me.
 These two remain my favourite galaxies today.
 I was well and truly hooked on astronomy by now and my new telescope was pushed to the limits with my Jupiter programme, however it was not long before I bought a third telescope.
 I ordered a Meade 90mm ETX RA and began more extensive observations of the Moon, Jupiter, Saturn and Mars - a process that taught me about patience and concentrated averted vision.
 After some time I realized that I needed a larger telescope if I wanted to get into more serious observation.